 Queen Elizabeth National Park in Uganda is an amazing place to stay.

 I’m really quite proud of myself as a single Mum that I have managed to conquer Africa as a new place to drive too.

-Because we have decided that we want some ‘us’ time and not be on a formal tour, I have organised our own tailor made African Safari.
+Because we have decided that we want some ‘us’ time and not be on a formal tour, I have organized our own tailor-made African Safari.

 Expedient Car Hire – We have hired a 4WD on a par day basis and I have been delighted with the vehicle and professional service and thoroughly recommend them.